 We are one of the few London commercial law firms with a strong employee focused team of employment solicitors.
 The commercial input we can provide can give you the edge in negotiations with your employer.
 We offer you:

-We have explained below some of the common areas where we can add value for directors and senior employees facing a difficult situation at work.
+We explain below some of the common areas where we can add value for directors and senior employees facing a difficult situation at work.

 We assess the terms and conditions of employment contracts.